NY DUI FAQ

 Q: Will we be able to get a plea bargain?

-A: In many cases we can get a first-DUI charge reduced to a DWAI violation.
+A: In many cases a good lawyer can get a first-DUI charge reduced to a DWAI violation.
 However, for higher BACs some prosecutors will not agree to the reduction.
 And if your BAC is 0.18 or above, you will probably be charged with Aggravated DWI, with the only offer a reduction to DWI, which is still a misdemeanor.
 Other factors also might prevent a plea bargain, such as if the charge arose out of a serious accident, if you have a criminal record, or if it is not the first DWI on your record.
-In such cases, we may be able to get a reduction later if we can find any weakness in the prosecution’s case.
+In such cases, a good lawyer may be able to get a reduction later if they can find any weakness in the prosecution’s case.

 Q: Do I need a DUI lawyer?

 A: If you want to plead guilty to the charge, you do not need a lawyer.
-However, in many courts, we will get you a better deal than you will get for yourself.
-Also, we will be able to make sure the process goes smoothly, reducing or eliminating any time period where you will be unable to drive due to suspensions.
+However, in many courts, a lawyer will get you a better deal than you will get for yourself.
+Also, a lawyer will be able to make sure the process goes smoothly, reducing or eliminating any time period where you will be unable to drive due to suspensions.
 Read more about this on our “Why Hire A DWI Lawyer?” page.

 Q: Do I have to come to court?